sisby-folk/tinkerers-smithing/README.md

 ![javaw_OIZieX7Glu](https://cdn.modrinth.com/data/RhVpNN5O/images/26c2a3262a30257f91d7a0578556907b351a4482.png)

 **Equipment Usage**<br/>
-*Equipment with a custom name or enchantments can be repaired after breaking.*
+*Equipment with a custom name or enchantments can be repaired after breaking.*<br/>
 ![javaw_Xrd04RqYtZ](https://cdn.modrinth.com/data/RhVpNN5O/images/e246eec964cc5cd203329ae8c7a41a56524a6ddd.png)

 ### New